Career Definition for a Caption Writer

 Interpreter and Translator

 Normally requiring a bachelor's degree, this profession involves converting spoken, written and signed information from one language to another.
-Much faster than average growth of 29% was expected for interpreter and translators from 2014-2024, according to the BLS.
-In 2015, the BLS reported a median annual wage of $44,190.
+Much faster than average growth of 18% was expected for interpreters and translators from 2016-2026, according to the BLS.
+In 2017, the BLS reported a median annual wage of $47,190.

 These professionals usually complete postsecondary training in community colleges or vocational schools in medical transcription.
 The job entails listening to voices of doctors and other health providers and converting them into written format.
-The BLS projected employment for this occupation will decline by 3% from 2014-2024.
-The BLS also reported an annual median salary in 2015 of $34,890.
+The BLS projected that employment for this occupation will decline by 3% from 2016-2026.
+The BLS also reported an annual median salary in 2017 of $35,250.